Search element - Quick search bar

 • Your baby still can’t manage your fast milk flow.

-• They may only need one breast at each feed.
+• They continue to only need one breast at most feeds.

-• Your baby has more than 5 heavy, wet nappies in 24 hours.
+• Your baby has at least 8 heavy, wet nappies in 24 hours.

 • Your baby still does a poo with every feed (or even more often), and it may be green, frothy, or explosive.

 If you think you may have an oversupply, there are gentle ways to help manage your supply and make feeds more comfortable for you and your baby.
-Seeking support from a breastfeeding counsellor or health professional can help you find strategies that work for your situation.
+Seeking support from a breastfeeding counsellor or health professional can help you to clarify whether or not you have an oversupply and to find strategies that work for your situation.

 Read more about too much milk